This post may contain affiliate links. Read our disclosure policy for more info.

-Maybe you saw the signs and thought it was coming.
-Or perhaps you found yourself completely in awe of what just came out of your child’s mouth?
-I want to encourage you that there is hope to stop the back talk, attitude and sass that you are getting from your tween!
+Maybe you noticed the signs and anticipated its arrival.
+Or maybe you were left speechless by what your child just said.
+I want to assure you that there is hope to stop the backtalk, attitude, and sass you’re experiencing from your tween!

-As I’ve dug into God’s word on how to navigate this topic with my own children, I found He has a lot to say about our words.
-But the one that struck me the most was Luke 6:45
+As I’ve delved into God’s Word on how to navigate this topic with my own children, I’ve discovered that He has a lot to say about the power of our words.
+But the one that struck me the most was Luke 6:45:

 A good man out of the good treasure of his heart brings forth good; and an evil man out of the evil treasure of his heart brings forth evil.
 For out of the abundance of the heart his mouth speaks.

 Yes, heart-based parenting in all areas can be challenging and time-consuming.
-But Mom, I believe it produces fruit that is exceedingly abundantly above what could hope for!
-After all, heart-based parenting is what our Heavenly Father does with us 🙂
+But Mom, I truly believe that it produces fruit that exceeds our wildest expectations!
+After all, heart-based parenting is exactly what our Heavenly Father does with us. 🙂

 1. Decide Your Non-Negotiables

 For a few years, I was very unintentional about my parenting.
 I didn’t pay attention to anything ahead of time.
-I only addressed situations as they confronted me.
-I wasn’t aware of “what could be a challenge for their age or stage”.
-I didn’t try to “prepare a plan to handle it”.
-It was not on my radar.
-If you are there, I am not shaming you, friend, I totally understand.
+What is an appropriate punishment for talking back?
+I didn’t know.
+I only dealt with situations as they arose without considering what challenges may be appropriate for their age or stage.
+I didn’t make an effort to proactively prepare a plan to handle it.
+It simply wasn’t on my radar.
+If you are there, I am not shaming you friend, I totally understand.